 For people who are chronically homeless, being able to access healthy food is not easy.

-Want to know what a day in the Meal Box Kitchen is like?
-Check out this blog post by former summer student Hannah Ziegler to find out!
+If you’re interested in knowing what a day in the Meal Box Kitchen is like, check out this blog post by former summer student Hannah Ziegler to find out!

 Interested in supporting the Meal Box Program?